xiaoxianyu-office/mm/Skills/mechanics/hide.md

 ## Description
 Hides the caster from the targeted players for a set duration.
-A duration of `0` will permanently hide the caster.

 Only works for MC 1.18+.
 This mechanic is also an [aura].